-11 Principles of Healthful Living (3) \UC:CSU
+011 Principles of Healthful Living (3) \UC:CSU

+Lecture 3 hours.
 Not an activity class.

-Note: Credit given for either Health 10 or Health 11, but not both.
+Note: Credit given for either Health 10 or Health 011, but not both.

 Students examine health concepts to use today and tomorrow as guidelines for self-directed responsible living.
 Emphasis is placed on relating health concepts to the student's mental, emotional, spiritual, and physical well-being.
-(CSU GE Area E)